adnaan/gomodest-starter/README.md

 > The main idea is to use server rendered html with spots of client-side dynamism using SvelteJS & StimulusJS

-The webapp is primar plain old javascript, html, css but with spots of SvelteJS used for interactivity without page reloads.
+The webapp is mostly plain old javascript, html, css but with spots of SvelteJS used for interactivity without page reloads.
 StimulusJS is used for sprinkling interactivity in server rendered html & mounting Svelte components into divs.

 A few things which were used: